 Attend some festivals.
 Enjoy the pageantry.
 There are annual events all around you.
 Historical reenactments abound.

 9. Make some repairs to your relationship.

-Does your relationship needs some work?
+Does your relationship need some work?
 Has it become shabby and run down?
 Do some things to repair the cracks that have developed between you and your partner.
 Good relationships require maintenance.
-The best relationships are between people who, once they notice the relationship has some damage, drop their pride and work on making the repairs.
+The best relationships are between people who, once they notice the relationship has some damage, drop their pride, and work on making the repairs.

 What areas of your life need remodeling or repair?
 Are you ready to start on some personal improvement?